CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 To make reading a little easier, we've removed the mime data from the above example, and replaced it with "...".
-Besides the three properties mentioned above, you can add all other kind of other properties to the JSON object to  control the delivery of the mail, see the following table for an overview.
+Besides the three properties mentioned above, you can add all other kind of other properties to the JSON object to  control the delivery of the mail.
+The following properties are recognized by MailerQ:

 <table>
     <tr>